fluxninja/aperture/docs/content/sdk/java/manual.md

 import CodeSnippet from '../../codeSnippet.js'
 ```

-[Aperture Java SDK core library][SDK-Library] can be used to manually set
+[Aperture Java SDK core library][SDK-Library] can be used to define feature
-feature control points within a Java service.
+control points within a Java service.

-To do so, first create an instance of ApertureSDK:
+The next step is to create an Aperture Client instance, for which the address of
+the organization created in Aperture Cloud and API key are needed.
+You can
+locate these both details by clicking on the Aperture tab in the sidebar menu of
+Aperture Cloud.

 :::info API Key